kwiberg/chubs/README.md

     $ python3 chubs.py -h

-Basic usage (defaults to 64 bits of entropy):
+Basic usage with default wordlist (Pride and Prejudice, 64 bits of entropy):

-    $ python3 chubs.py -w some-long-text-file.txt
+    $ python3 chubs.py
-    5640 unique words in 1 files (12.5 bits per word) Requested 64 bits; these 6 word(s) have 74.8 bits:
+    5715 unique words in 1 files (12.5 bits per word) Requested 64 bits; these 6 word(s) have 74.9 bits:
-    tall healthy disagreeable noble connect perplexity
+    french schemes stand viewing henceforth aspect

+Using a custom wordlist:

+    $ curl -o wuthering-heights.txt https://www.gutenberg.org/files/768/768-0.txt
+    $ python3 chubs.py -w wuthering-heights.txt
+    7840 unique words in 1 files (12.9 bits per word) Requested 64 bits; these 5 word(s) have 64.7 bits:
+    image luxury overflowing wad interview

-Asking for a specific amount of entropy:
+Asking for a specific amount of entropy (using default wordlist):

-    $ python3 chubs.py -b 128 -w some-long-text-file.txt
+    $ python3 chubs.py -b 128

 Multiple word list files:

     $ python3 chubs.py -w file1.txt -w file2.txt

+By default, the script uses [Jane Austen's][2] [Pride and Prejudice][3] from [Project Gutenberg][4] as the wordlist, which is automatically downloaded and cached in your system's temporary directory.

+You can also specify your own text files using the -w flag.
 The words will be randomly selected from the set of words in the text files listed on the command line.
 Pick any text file you like (or files---you can list as many as you like with multiple -w flags).
-This example uses [Jane Austen's][2] [Pride and Prejudice][3] from [Project Gutenberg][4].

 The numeric parameter you specify is the number of random bits used to create the password.
 This is a measure of the password strength